Kevan Barlow: San Francisco 49ers

 In 2002, after the 49ers training camp, Barlow played in an exhibition game against the Washington Redskins in Osaka, Japan as part of the American Bowl series.

-After a breakout 2003 season in which Barlow had a 5.1 yard per carry average and 1024 yards, he became a restricted free agent.
+After a breakout 2003 season in which Barlow had a 5.1 yard per carry average and 1,024 yards, he became a restricted free agent.
 The 49ers gave him the starting job by releasing Garrison Hearst and signing him to a long-term deal for five years $28 million.
 The terms included $20 million, of an $8 million signing bonus fully guaranteed.
 Barlow suffered a knee injury that spanned for multiple games, crippling his play.

 The 2005 season seemed to mark a rebound in his running game.
 His play was severely affected when he received another knee injury, cutting his season short.
 He had 420 yards on 102 carries for a 4.0 average through 7 games before being sidelined due to injury.

 Barlow appeared in 72 games for the 49ers.
 He rushed for 3,614 yards and 24 touchdowns on 891 carries.
 He also added 1,143 yards on 137 catches.

 New York Jets

-Looking to replace Curtis Martin, after he suffered a serious knee injury, the New York Jets acquired Barlow from the 49ers on August 20, 2006, in exchange for their fourth round draft pick in the 2007 NFL Draft.
+Looking to replace Curtis Martin, after he suffered a serious knee injury, the New York Jets acquired Barlow from the 49ers on August 20, 2006, in exchange for their fourth round draft pick in the 2007 NFL draft.
 He was given an honorable mention by Bleacher Report as one of the best trades in the New York Jets' history.
 As part of the deal, the Jets assumed the remainder of his contract which had three seasons remaining at base salaries of $2.5 million (2006), $3.25 million (2007) and $4 million (2008).

 Barlow appeared in twelve games for the Jets but only started three.
 He rushed for 370 yards and scored 6 touchdowns.
 Due to another knee injury, he was placed on injury reserve and was subsequently released on February 21, 2007.

 Pittsburgh Steelers

-After the Pittsburgh Steelers were unable to draft a running back during the 2007 NFL Draft, Barlow met with the team on May 4, 2007, eventually signing a one-year contract with them on May 10, 2007.
-Barlow signed a one-year contract with the Steelers on May 10, 2007.
+After the Pittsburgh Steelers were unable to draft a running back during the 2007 NFL draft, Barlow met with the team on May 4, 2007, eventually signing a one-year contract with them on May 10, 2007.
 He was expected to share running-back duties with starter Willie Parker.
-Barlow was released on August 27, 2007 due to a career-ending knee injury.
+Barlow was released on August 27, 2007, due to a career-ending knee injury.